arnau/lightmap/README.md

 # Lightmap

-`lightmap` is a tool to map a SQLite database using the [DOT language] likely only useful to me.
+`lightmap` is a tool to map a SQLite database using the [DOT language].

 It aims to behave like [sqleton] but as a single binary.